Links

 These are the steps that need to be executed for installation of the extension.

 Usually spurcommerce comes packed in a zip, whose name ends in "blogs-addOn.zip".
-Extract the zip file and copy the content of api folder into the specified path.
+Extract the zip file, open api folder and open addon folder within that and copy the content of addon folder into the specified path.

 Path - <PROJECT_ROOT>/addon